amirfhg/LLM_LitReview/README.md

 3. The target paper's research question.
 4. Metadata of the target paper's references.

-The preparation of training data for fine-tuning can be found in 'prepare_finetuning_dataset.py' in this repository.
+The preparation of training data and the structure of each observation for fine-tuning can be found in 'prepare_finetuning_dataset.py' in this repository.

 # Evaluation Strategy
-We use another set of papers $$\prod_{train}$$, published after 2020 to test our model's performance.
 We must develop and rely on a set of evaluation benchmarks to track the progress we make in improving foundation models' capabilities to generate academic literature reviews.
-Accordingly after each iteration of fine-tuning, we use our model to generate literature reviews for out-of-sample papers.
-These papers are published after the papers in the training sample but belong to the same journals.
+To do so after each iteration of fine-tuning, we use our model to generate literature reviews for out-of-sample papers.
 We evaluate our model's output against those of foundation models (gpt4o) and actual professional academic literature reviews across multiple dimensions, including Coherence, Consistency, Fluency, and Relevance.

-We also develop our evaluation strategy based on the notion that an ideal literature review should find gaps in the literature.
+We also develop our own evaluation strategy based on the notion that an ideal literature review should find gaps in the literature.
 Thus we expect our model to read a set of select papers given as input, identify gaps in the literature, and propose a set of research questions to expand on the current literature.
 Ultimately, our evaluation strategy aims to generate a set of research questions that converge to those proposed by the out-of-sample papers written by actual academics.

 $$p \in \prod_{test}$$